Suzanne Eaton: Personal life

-Eaton was married to the British scientist, Anthony A. Hyman.
-The couple had two children.
+Eaton was married to the British scientist Anthony A. Hyman.
+The couple had two sons.
 She was an athlete and runner, and had a black belt in Taekwondo.

 After her death, her sister wrote: "She took great pleasure in preparing exquisite meals and had an exotic fashion sense.
 She loved perfume.
 She taught and practiced Tae Kwon Do as a second-degree black belt.
 She finished crossword puzzles way too quickly, played concertos, and read extensively.
 She fit Jane Austen’s strictest description of an 'accomplished woman' while maintaining a natural humility and 'insatiable curiosity'".

 Disappearance and death

 Eaton disappeared on July 2, 2019.
 She was last seen playing the piano in the hotel lobby where she was attending a conference at the Orthodox Academy in Chania, Crete.
 It is believed that her disappearance occurred during a run.
 Greek police found her body on July 8 inside a World War II bunker.
 A homicide investigation was opened after it was determined that she died by asphyxiation.

-Giannis (also spelled Yiannis) Paraskakis, a Greek 27–year–old and married father of two, admitted during police questioning to striking her twice with his car, knocking her unconscious, and loading her into his trunk.
+Giannis Paraskakis (also spelled Yiannis or Ioannis, Ιωάννης Παρασκάκης), a 27-year-old Greek man and married father of two, admitted during police questioning to striking her twice with his car, knocking her unconscious, and loading her into his trunk.
 He then drove to the remote bunker, where he raped her and left her to die.
-In October, 2020, Paraskakis was convicted of Eaton's murder and given a life sentence.
+In October 2020, Paraskakis was convicted of Eaton's murder and given a life sentence.